orbeon/orbeon-forms-doc/installation/tomcat.md

 <!-- toc -->

-## Supported versions
+## Supported Tomcat versions

-As of Orbeon Forms 2016.1 and 2016.2, those are:
+As of Orbeon Forms 2016.1 and 2016.2, the following versions of Tomcat are supported:

 - Tomcat 6 (not recommended, see below)
 - Tomcat 7